ethereum/c-kzg-4844/src/PROFILE.md

 by polling the instruction pointer (what's being executed) at a specific rate (like once every 5 nanoseconds) and tracking this information.
 From this, you can infer the relative time each function uses by counting the number of samples that are in each function.
-To be clear, this will not tell you how long (wall clock time) each function took, but it will help you determine which functions are the most expensive.

 Given a box containing: